The Latest: A single passenger survived Air India crash that killed 240 people, officials say

 It was not immediately clear what caused one of India's worst airline disasters in decades.
 A video of the crash shows the plane with with its nose pointed upward, sinking toward the ground before slamming into a medical college.

+“Most of the bodies have been charred beyond recognition,” said Vidhi Chaudhary, a senior police officer.

-The aircraft was a Boeing 787-8 Dreamliner, a widebody, twin-engine plane.
-This is the first Dreamliner crash since it went into service in 2009, according to the Aviation Safety Network database.
+This is the first crash of a Boeing 787-8 Dreamliner since the widebody, twin-engine planes went into service in 2009, according to the Aviation Safety Network database.

 Indian conglomerate Tata Sons took over Air India in 2022, returning the debt-saddled carrier to private ownership after decades of government control.